Benji-clm/RISC-V-T15/README.md

 - [Branch Prediction](##branch-prediction)
     Implementation of a two-bit predictor to improve the efficiency of conditional branch execution by reducing pipeline stalls and misprediction penalties.

+### FPGA

+For all the information about the FPGA work, refer to: [FPGA.md](https://github.com/Benji-clm/RISC-V-T15/blob/master/FPGA/FPGA.md)